YasushiMatsumoto/guacd-ts/examples/README.md

 # Guacd-TS Examples

 Complete examples demonstrating various integration patterns with guacd-ts.
+The recommended flow is now session-ID based (`issueSession` on the server, client connects with `sessionId`), while token generation in some examples is kept for legacy compatibility.

 ## 📁 Available Examples